Chris Fuamatu-Maʻafala

-Chris Fuamatu-Ma'afala ([fu.əˈmatu maʔəˈfalə]; born March 4, 1977) is an American former professional football player who was a fullback for the Pittsburgh Steelers and Jacksonville Jaguars of the National Football League (NFL).
+Chris Fuamatu-Ma'afala ([fu.əˈmatu maʔəˈfalə]; born March 4, 1977) is an American former professional football fullback who played for the Pittsburgh Steelers and Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Utah Utes.
-He was selected in the sixth round of the 1998 NFL Draft by the Steelers.
+He was selected by the Steelers in the sixth round of the 1998 NFL draft.

 Early life

 Fuamatu-Ma'afala was born and raised in Kalihi, Hawaii.
 He grew up in the island of Oahu's most notorious housing project known for murders, gangs, and illegal drug activities, Mayor Wrights Housing.
 He utilized his athletic abilities as a means of staying away from negative influences.
 He attended Princess Ka'iulani Elementary School and Central Intermediate School.

 Fuamatu-Ma'afala attended Saint Louis School in Honolulu.
 As a senior, he rushed for 883 yards on just 93 carries (9.5 yards per car. avg.).
 He was selected as MVP honors, and helped lead his team to its ninth consecutive state championship.